-If by 31 March 2023, all principals of a law practice have successfully completed at least three Principals Workshops (with all three workshops completed by each principal within 3 years of completion of the first workshop by that principal) and at least one Maintenance Event in each policy year after completion of the Workshops, a 7.5% discount may be applied to the law practice's 2023/24 PII premium.
+If by 31 March 2025, all principals of a law practice have successfully completed at least three Principals Workshops and at least one Maintenance Event in each policy year after completion of the Workshops, a 7.5% discount may be applied to the law practice's 2025/26 PII premium.

-If by 31 March 2023, all principals of a law practice have successfully completed all five Principals Workshops (with all five workshops completed by each principal within 3 years of completion of the first workshop by that principal) and at least one Maintenance Event in each policy year after completion of the Workshops, a 10% discount may be applied to the law practice's 2023/24 PII premium.
+If by 31 March 2025, all principals of a law practice have successfully completed all five Principals Workshops and at least one Maintenance Event in each policy year after completion of the Workshops, a 10% discount may be applied to the law practice's 2025/26 PII premium.